dxsc795/G-sharp-programming-language/README.md

 In this example, we declare four variables with different integer types and assign values to them.
 The `bix8`, `bix16`, `bix32`, and `bix64` types ensure that each variable can hold values within the specified range.

+Here are some floating-point types for G##:

+Floating-Point Types
+1. `Flo16` (16 bits, 2 bytes) - Half precision
+2. `Flo32` (32 bits, 4 bytes) - Single precision
+3. `Flo64` (64 bits, 8 bytes) - Double precision
+4. `Flo128` (128 bits, 16 bytes) - Quadruple precision

+These types provide varying levels of precision for floating-point numbers, allowing developers to choose the best type for their specific use case.

 Operators
 - Arithmetic operators: `+`, `-`, `*`, `/`, `**`, `!!`, `%`
 - Comparison operators: `==`, `!=`, `<`, `>`, `<=`, `>=`